Okekejr/e-commerce-soccer-store/README.md

 # Ok-soccer-store-by-Okeke

 This is an online store, which provides the great UI, login with google, login with email and password, sign out features, storing and retrieving data with firebase.
-Add items, increase and reduce item number, remove items from cart, checkout page and cart page. it simulates a real e-commerce website and its vast features, and mobile responsive.
+Add items, increase and reduce item number, remove items from cart, checkout page and cart page. it simulates a real e-commerce website its vast features, and mobile responsive.

 ## Installation (for standard modern project) and run project